 Science: Tulsi has been well studied using various experimental models and the data generally support its medicinal value.
 Tulsi has anti-inflammatory, anti-oxidant, analgesic, and anti-tumour effects (Godhwani et al., 1987; Kelm et al., 2000; Magesh et al., 2009).
 Using in vivo models, it also displayed nootropic effects (neuroprotective) suggesting it may have a role in treating Alzheimer’s or dementia (Joshi et al., 2006).
 Another study found it had cardioprotective properties, therefore suggesting it may have a role in treating heart problems (Sharma et al., 2001).
 An additional study found it reduced neuropathy in rats possibly due to anti-oxidant activity (Muthuraman et al., 2008).

-In contrast to these studies of experimental models, there are not many human studies, especially high quality ones.
-However, there are two which are properly controlled.
-One study examined tulsi’s immunological effects in healthy individuals to find it increased levels of both NK and T regulatory cells after 4 weeks (Mondal et al., 2011).
-This study supports the immunomodulatory role of tulsi in herbal medicine, however, it also emphasises that its role on the immune system is likely complex and poorly understood.
+There are a number of double blind placebo controlled studies of tulsi in humans, one study examined tulsi’s immunological effects in healthy individuals to find it increased levels of both NK and T regulatory cells after 4 weeks (Mondal et al., 2011).
+This study supports the immunomodulatory role of tulsi in herbal medicine, however, it also emphasises that its role on the immune system is likely complex.
 Tulsi does not simply repress inflammation, but likely modulates the immune system in complex ways.
 We need more human studies of infectious and autoimmune diseases to decipher how tulsi behaves in these types of disease.
 Another human study found significant reduction in stress with tulsi treatment (Saxena et al., 2011), similar to other adaptogens.
 An additional double blind placebo controlled study found that tulsi treatment appeared to enhance human cognitive powers to support its nootropic classification (Sampath et al., 2015).

 Safety: It is safe for most, however, avoid during pregnancy and it may interfere with trying to conceive.